IvettB/585_Lab9/README.md

 - **Input Data:** The server's verification of the proof
 - **ZKP Step:** **Step 10 - Server verifies proof and sends authentication result**
 - **Plain Language Description:**
 The server now checks the proof sent by the client.
 If the proof is valid, it confirms that the client knows the correct password and the authentication is successful.
-The server then sends back a **Success!** message.
+The server then sends back a `Success!` message.
 Since the client never actually sent the password, the server does not store or learn the actual password—only whether the proof is correct.
-This maintains the security and confidentiality of the authentication process.

 ---